 1. Laugh more – no joke

 Whether you’re searching for memes or tuning in to watch your favourite comedian, laughter increases oxygen intake and stimulates blood circulation.

 2. Quit/reduce smoking

 According to Medical News Today, smoking can shorten your lifespan by up to 12 years.
 Carbon monoxide, one of the poisons found in tobacco, starves the body of oxygen and reduces organ function.
 Smoking also increases your risk of having a stroke.
-If quitting completely during this already stressful time seems too much to take on, try to at least reduce the amount you smoke in a day.

 3. Eat more ginger

 Ginger is not only known for reducing indigestion but contains antioxidants that aid in the treatment of a range of infections, as well as reduce the risk of cancer, heart disease, and inflammation.

 As the poet, John Donne said: No man is an island.
 The research found by Psychology Today states that people who socialise are less prone to colds, flu, depression, and even cancer than those who isolate.
 Keep in touch with your friends and family regularly.